ZeroCho/react-vote/README.md

   autoClose: Number // Number which closes vote when reached
   multiple: Boolean // Whether voters can choose multiple options
-  expansion: Boolean // Whether voters can add new option }
+  expansion: Boolean // Whether voters can add new option
+  downvote: Boolean // Whether to allow downvote
+  showTotal: Boolean // Whether to show total votes in result view
+  creator: String/Number // Unique identifier of the one who create this vote.
+}
 ```

-### onCreate: Function(title: String, data: Object)
+### onCreate: Function(data: Object)
 It's an callback function triggered when you create a new vote.
-The first parameter is the title of vote, and the second is a whole vote data.
+The only parameter is a whole vote data.

-### onUpvote: Function(title: String, diff: Object, data: Object)
+### onUpvote: Function(data: Object, diff: Object)
 It's an callback function triggered when you upvote.
-The first parameter is the title of vote, the second is the difference between previous and current data, and the third is a whole vote data.
+The first parameter is a whole vote data, the second is the difference between previous and current data.

 ```
 // diff object